Skip to Main Navigation

 Mapping areas at risk

-What’s more, the mapping of areas at risk of flooding has shown how far-reaching the impacts of a breach can be.
-“Earlier, I thought if the dam fails, the impact will extend to 30-40 kms downstream.
-But I realized that it would be much larger, extending all the way down to Karnal in Haryana, over 150 kms away,” said Abhishek Kumar, assistant engineer at Uttarkhand’s Ichaari Dam.
+The mapping of areas at risk of flooding has shown how far-reaching the impacts of a breach can be.
+“Earlier, I thought if the dam fails, the impact will be felt some 30-40 kms downstream.
+After the exercise I realized how much larger the devastation could be, extending all the way down to Karnal in Haryana, over 150 kms away,” said Abhishek Kumar, assistant engineer at Uttarkhand’s Ichaari Dam.

-Mapping has also helped work out the safest evacuation routes.
-“We travel daily from Dakpatthar to Ichhari over one particular bridge,” said Bhanu Prakash Joshi, assistant engineer at Ichaari.
-“When we studied the guidelines, we realized that this bridge would get submerged in a flood.
+Mapping has also helped dam authorities work out the safest evacuation routes.
+“Every day, we use one particular bridge to travel from Dakpatthar to Ichhari,” said Bhanu Prakash Joshi, assistant engineer at the Ichaari dam.
+“But we realized that this bridge would be submerged in a flood.
 So, we identified at least three alternative routes.
 Today, I am confident that we are prepared for any untoward incident and know what is to be done.”

 India’s Women Dam Engineers